publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch92/schIV/m__us_usc_t22_s8551.md

  __References in Text__

     This Act, referred to in subsecs. (a) and (c)(1), is [Pub.
 L. 111–195][/us/pl/111/195], July 1, 2010, [124 Stat.
-1312][/us/stat/124/1312], known as the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010, which enacted this chapter, amended sections 287c, 2778, and 2780 of this title, [section 80a–13 of Title 15][/us/usc/t15/s80a–13], Commerce and Trade, [section 310 of Title 31][/us/usc/t31/s310], Money and Finance, and section 16 of the Appendix to Title 50, War and National Defense, enacted provisions set out as notes under [section 80a–13 of Title 15][/us/usc/t15/s80a–13] and [section 1701 of Title 50][/us/usc/t50/s1701], and amended provisions set out as notes under [section 1701 of Title 50][/us/usc/t50/s1701].
-Title I of the Act enacted subchapter I of this chapter, amended sections 287c, 2778, and 2780 of this title, [section 310 of Title 31][/us/usc/t31/s310], and section 16 of the Appendix to Title 50, enacted provisions set out as a note under [section 1701 of Title 50][/us/usc/t50/s1701], and amended provisions set out as a note under [section 1701 of Title 50][/us/usc/t50/s1701].
+1312][/us/stat/124/1312], known as the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010, which enacted this chapter, amended sections 287c, 2778, and 2780 of this title, [section 80a–13 of Title 15][/us/usc/t15/s80a–13], Commerce and Trade, [section 310 of Title 31][/us/usc/t31/s310], Money and Finance, and [section 4315 of Title 50][/us/usc/t50/s4315], War and National Defense, enacted provisions set out as notes under [section 80a–13 of Title 15][/us/usc/t15/s80a–13] and [section 1701 of Title 50][/us/usc/t50/s1701], and amended provisions set out as notes under [section 1701 of Title 50][/us/usc/t50/s1701].
+Title I of the Act enacted subchapter I of this chapter, amended sections 287c, 2778, and 2780 of this title, [section 310 of Title 31][/us/usc/t31/s310], and [section 4315 of Title 50][/us/usc/t50/s4315], enacted provisions set out as a note under [section 1701 of Title 50][/us/usc/t50/s1701], and amended provisions set out as a note under [section 1701 of Title 50][/us/usc/t50/s1701].
 Title III of the Act enacted subchapter III of this chapter.
 Section 102 of the Act enacted and amended provisions set out as notes under [section 1701 of Title 50][/us/usc/t50/s1701].
-Section 107 of the Act amended sections 287c, 2778, and 2780 of this title and section 16 of the Appendix to Title 50.
+Section 107 of the Act amended sections 287c, 2778, and 2780 of this title and [section 4315 of Title 50][/us/usc/t50/s4315].
 Section 109 of the Act enacted [section 8517 of this title][/us/usc/t22/s8517] and amended [section 310 of Title 31][/us/usc/t31/s310].
 Section 205 of the Act amended [section 80a–13 of Title 15][/us/usc/t15/s80a–13], enacted provisions set out as a note under [section 80a–13 of Title 15][/us/usc/t15/s80a–13], and amended provisions set out as a note under [section 1701 of Title 50][/us/usc/t50/s1701].
 For complete classification of this Act to the Code, see Short Title note set out under [section 8501 of this title][/us/usc/t22/s8501] and Tables.

  __Amendments__